dojo/docs/dojo/position.rst

 ==============

 -------------------------------------------------------------------------------------------------------------------------
-Example 1:  Center a small DOM node over a larger DOM node both vertically and horizontally relative to the document root
+Example 1:  Center a small DOM node (with background image) over a larger DOM node (the frame) both vertically and horizontally relative to the document root
 -------------------------------------------------------------------------------------------------------------------------

 .. cv-compound ::